jaredevans/DragTranscribe/README.md

 ## How to Install and Use

 Follow these steps carefully to get the app working on Mac computers with Apple Silicon (M1, M2, M3, M4, or M5 chips).
+You will need to be running recent MacOS such as Tahoe or Sequoia.
+Sonoma or older MacOS will not work.

 ### Step 1: Download the App